Slip and fall accidents are more common than you think.

 These guidelines also apply to office settings and other work environments.
 According to the NFSI, slips and falls are the primary cause of days off work.
 Make sure all walkways are clear of debris and there are no loose rugs or mats on the floor.
 Also, inspect your carpet to ensure there are no curling corners or edges.

 Many commercial properties have tile flooring.
 In residential homes, tile is common in kitchens and bathrooms.
 Unfortunately, all it takes is a small spill to create a dangerous slip and fall hazard.

 If you own a home, make sure your family understands the dangers of wet tile floors.
 If you own a business, establish a floor-inspection routine so you catch potential dangers before they cause an injury.

 Many businesses are installing non-slip floors to prevent injury lawsuits.
 If this is not in your budget, consider coating your floors with an abrasive paint.
 You can also prevent slips in small areas by placing a carpet, mat or abrasive strips for better traction.

 There’s a reason why so many stores refuse to serve customers who aren’t wearing shoes: Walking barefoot can increase the risk of slipping.
 In some work environments, such as hospitals or restaurants, it is best for employees to wear shoes with slip-resistant soles to prevent slips and falls.

 If you suffered an injury on a commercial property in Alabama, contact Morris Bart & Associates, LLC.
-An accident lawyer in Mobile will handle the legal aspects of your claim while you focus on recovering from your injuries.
+A Birmingham slip & fall lawyer will handle the legal aspects of your claim while you focus on recovering from your injuries.